 Benefits of a Strong Referral Culture

-Referrals are a much sought-after thanks to their plethora of advantages:
+Referrals are much sought-after thanks to their plethora of advantages:

-- Personal and authentic, making the most of a company’s most authentic brand ambassadors—its employees
+- Personal and authentic, making the most of a company’s most genuine brand ambassadors—its employees

 - Reaches even the passive workforce

-- Brings in candidates than onboard faster and stay with the company longer
+- Brings in candidates that onboard faster and stay with the company longer

 - Reduces recruiting times and costs